 - Consent to some sexual acts does not imply consent to others, and past consent to sexual activity does not imply future consent.

 - Consent is informed and voluntary and can be revoked at any time and for any reason.

 How to Report Sexual Misconduct

-The University strongly urges incidents of sexual misconduct be reported to the TCU Police Department, Dean of Students Office, or the Title IX Officer.
-Each of these departments can assist the student in obtaining physical, mental and emotional assistance.
+The University strongly urges that incidents of sexual misconduct be reported to the TCU Police Department, the Office of Institutional Equity, the Dean of Students Office, or a Title IX Officer.
+Each of these departments or individuals can assist the student in obtaining physical, mental, and emotional assistance.
 TCU also has a confidential advocate available to students in the Campus Advocacy Resources & Education office.